-In the world full of digital information, it is quite easy to find good players streaming their game on Twitch and YouTube.
+In a world full of digital information, it is quite easy to find good players streaming their games on Twitch and YouTube.
 If you have some spare time, you can surely get good insights from them.
 However, if you are struggling with a specific area of your game, it is quite unlikely you will be able to fix it just by watching other players.
-Nevertheless, most streamers will be playing higher stakes that your actual game, meaning some of their strategies will not work so well in lower stakes and blindly applying it could cause some trouble.
+Nevertheless, most streamers will be playing higher stakes than your actual game, meaning some of their strategies will not work so well in lower stakes and blindly applying it could cause some trouble.

 Therefore, poker training video courses are clearly a better pick.
 It lets you learn exactly what you need, without wasting time on irrelevant information.
-You can easily find advanced topics covered in a very convenient way that let you understand and master any particular area.
-Moreover, you will be getting the most up to date information and advanced strategies, which you are unlikely to find anywhere else.
-If you want to take you game seriously, you will have to study it, and I firmly believe that concentrated courses are the future of online learning and poker is not an exception.
+You can easily find advanced topics covered in a very convenient way that lets you understand and master any particular area.
+Moreover, you will be getting the most up-to-date information and advanced strategies, which you are unlikely to find anywhere else.
+If you want to take your game seriously, you will have to study it, and I firmly believe that concentrated courses are the future of online learning and poker is not an exception.

 Analyze your game

-I highly recommend marking interesting hands while you play and analyze it after the session.
+I highly recommend marking interesting hands while you play and analyzing them after the session.
 You are likely to see some things that you missed in the heat of the game, and it will help you to improve even further.
-Moreover, if you are still not sure what the best strategy is, you can just post the hand in poker forum such as 2+2 and get some insight from other players.
+Moreover, if you are still not sure what the best strategy is, you can just post the hand in a poker forum such as 2+2 and get some insight from other players.

 Overall, it is clear that you need to keep constantly improving your game to reach success in poker.
 Therefore, implement these tips and find some more advanced ways to learn poker strategy!

-If you missed any of the earier parts of the series, you can find them here:
+If you missed any of the earlier parts of the series, you can find them here:

 – Part 1 of our Poker Series: Poker Tip #1 | Controlling Your Mental State